|Matthew Carr refused to use pure white in his drawings,

 and the gesture of it, and the subtle gradations you make with each successive

-make the best work I can.
+making the best work we can.
 Enjoy!

 Do you believe in going back when you are